Anish299/CSE465_Spring2025_Group-08/README.md

-##  Model Persistence

-Models were saved using:

-- `joblib`
-- `pickle`

-This enables reloading without retraining, ready for deployment.

 ##  Results & Conclusion

 - The model successfully detects CKD and classifies it into stages.
-- Both classical ML (KNN) and deep learning (PyTorch) approaches are tested.
+- Both classical deep learning (PyTorch) approaches are tested.
 - Balanced datasets improve fairness across all CKD stages.
 - Visualization tools support transparency and explainability.